 Pasi Nikkanen: And I've heard that the motivation has made probably some awards or some-

-John Sullivan: We, this is 100% due to the team.
+John Sullivan: Well, this is 100% due to the team.
 We have done well on awards but the two that I'm most proud of, we are current holders of the technology team of the year in the UK and we are also the digital team of the year in the UK.
 And I'm told it's the first time one company has got both of those awards at the same time.

 Pasi Nikkanen: Wow, that's nice.
 All right.
 So what does employee or customer experience mean to you and Virgin Trains, like how important is it for the way you do your business?

 John Sullivan: So I think for any business, but you know it's absolutely critical, I'm very proud of working for Virgin Trains because it's at our core.
 We believe in what Richard Branson and screw our average, create amazing means.
-Average isn't good enough, good isn't good enough but it's got to be great so the focus is what can we do for both sets, our customers and again we've fully energized in making things better.
+Average isn't good enough, good isn't good enough but it's got to be great so the focus is what can we do for both sets, our customers and again we've fully energised in making things better.
 And sometimes we've had a short period in our franchise length because the UK rail has a franchise system, but we spend a lot of money if we think it's going to help for our customers, fully on the understanding that happy customers come back.
 Now we may not think we're going to get a financial payback but if we think it's going to make our customers' life happier, easier, entertain them when they're on board, they're more likely to come back so we'll do it.
 Even if we haven't got hard facts in terms of the finance about doing a change we will do that.
 And I'm really proud to be part of that ethic.

 Pasi Nikkanen: Cool.
 What do you think, what drives your service management, then, for creating the services for your employees?
 Do you rather measure happiness or SLAs?